emichael/dslabs/README.md

 First, the initial state of the system is configured.
-Then, we say that one state of the system, s₂, (consisting of the internal state of all nodes, the state of their timeout queues, and the state of the network) is the successor of another state s₁ if it can be obtained from s₁ be delivering a single message or timeout that is pending in s₁.
+Then, we say that one state of the system, s₂, (consisting of the internal state of all nodes, the state of their timeout queues, and the state of the network) is the successor of another state s₁ if it can be obtained from s₁ by delivering a single message or timeout that is pending in s₁.
 A state might have multiple successor states.
 Model-checking is the systematic exploration of this state graph, the simplest approach being breadth-first search.
 The DSLabs model-checker lets us define